 Day 0: Session Retention vs. Event Retention

 In Session Retention, Day 0 is the first session or visit of the user.
-Retention calculation methods use that day to determine overall retention.
-It answers questions like, “How many users who had their first session on April 3 (59 new users) had another session on Day 5 (April 8, 5.08%) too?”
+The retention calculation methods use that day to determine the overall retention.
+It answers questions such as, “How many users who had their first session on April 3 (59 new users) had another session on Day 5 (April 8, 5.08%) too?”

-Retention Calculation Method
+Retention Calculation Methods

-100 new users every day for 5 days during the first week of the month (Week 0).
-On Saturday, the 6th of the month, 60 users come back.
-Some time during the subsequent week (Week 1), 70 unique users come back, 30 on the 9th and 40 on the 13th.
-In the third week, 20 users come back, all on the 21st.
-Week-1 retention is 70/500 or 14%; Week-2 retention is 20/500 or 4%.
+Let's go over an example for weekly full retention: an app has 100 new users every day for 5 consecutive days during the first week of the month (Week 0).
+On Saturday, the 6th day of the month, 60 users come back.
+During the subsequent week (Week 1), 70 unique users come back: 30 on the 9th day and 40 on the 13th day.
+In the third week (Week 2), 20 users come back, all on the 21st day.
+Therefore, Week 1 retention is 70/500 or 14%; Week 2 retention is 20/500 or 4%.

-An app has 100 users who have their first session on Monday, the first of the November.
-30 of those users come back the next day on Tuesday, the second of the month, and 20 come back the following day on Wednesday, the third of the month.
-Your Day 1 retention rate is 30/100 or 30%.
-Your Day 2 retention rate is 20/100 or 20%.
-If 50 people were to come back 89 days from Monday the 1st (it means Day 90), your Day 90 retention rate would be 50/100 (50%).
+An app has 100 users who have their first session on a Monday, November 1st.
+30 of those users come back the next day on Tuesday, November 2nd, and 20 come back the following day on Wednesday, November 3rd.
+Then, Day 1 retention rate is 30/100 or 30%; Day 2 retention rate is 20/100 or 20%.
+If 50 people were to come back 89 days from Monday, November 1st (it means Day 90), your Day 90 retention rate would be 50/100 (50%).

 Unbounded Retention = (# of users who had a session on Day N or after Day N) / (# of users who have first session on Day 0)

-In order to determine that a day has a Session or Custom Event, we use absolute differences.
+In order to determine that a day has a Session or Event, we use absolute differences.
 For example:

 - Let’s say the first session is on Jan 1, 2018 at 22:00 (Day 0)

-- Next session is on Jan 2, 2018 at 00:00 (Day 1)
+- The next session is on Jan 2, 2018 at 00:00 (Day 1)

 From the storage point of view, there is an upper limit for Session Retention values.
 Daily Retention, for instance, is not stored if the time span starting from Day 0 is longer than 30 days.
 The time limits for all periods are as follows: